-Engagement activities for the Red Line Project began with the relaunch of the project throughout the summer and fall of 2023.
-Summer engagement activities focused on reintroducing the Red Line project, while fall focused on sharing Red Line alternatives.
-A combination of outreach and engagement strategies were used to meet project goals throughout these engagement periods, including Target Stakeholder Meetings, General Public Outreach, and Digital/Online Engagement.
+Engagement activities for the Baltimore Red Line began with the relaunch of the project and continued through the summer and fall of 2023.
+Summer engagement activities focused on reintroducing the Red Line, while fall focused on sharing Red Line alternatives.
+A combination of outreach and engagement strategies were used to meet project goals throughout these engagement periods, including Stakeholder Meetings, General Public Outreach, and Digital/Online Engagement.

-Engagement Type Description Target Stakeholder Meetings In-person or virtual meetings with key agency, neighborhood, and community partners.
+Engagement Type Description Stakeholder Meetings In-person or virtual meetings with key agency, neighborhood, and community partners.
 These meetings were used to provide information and exchange ideas.
 General Public Outreach In-person and online outreach to those who live and work in the project study area.
 Activities included open houses, pop-up meetings, and street engagement.
-These touch points were used to provide information and receive feedback on project materials.
-Digital/Online Engagement A website was used to disseminate project information, provide milestone updates, advertise public outreach activities, and provide materials shared during public open houses.
+These touch points were used to provide information and receive feedback on project resources.
+Digital/Online Engagement A website was created to disseminate project information, provide milestone updates, advertise public outreach activities, and provide materials shared during public open houses.
 Online surveys were used to collect broad feedback on mode, alignment, and surface or tunnel preferences.
-Digital engagement was also used to advertise Red line events.
+Digital engagement was also used to advertise Red Line events.

-The timeline for outreach and engagement was split into three major phases that corresponded with key milestones.
-The project was relaunched in June 2023, and there was an accelerated six-month time frame for outreach and engagement for the project from June to November.
-The timeline below summarizes 2023 activities for Target Stakeholder Meetings General Public Outreach, and Digital/Online Engagement.
+2023 outreach and engagement activities reflected three major phases that corresponded with key milestones: preparation for the relaunch of the Red Line in June, reintroducing the Red Line from June to October, and sharing Red Line alternatives in November and December.
+The timeline below summarizes the 2023 activities related to Stakeholder Meetings, General Public Outreach, and Digital/Online Engagement during these three phases.